Baby hatch: History

-In France, foundling wheels (tours d'abandon, abandonment wheel) were introduced by Saint Vincent de Paul who built the first foundling home in 1638 in Paris.
+In France, foundling wheels (tour d'abandon, abandonment wheel) were introduced by Saint Vincent de Paul who built the first foundling home in 1638 in Paris.
+A rotating wooden window allowed an infant to be placed (sometimes with a note or an identification sign in the form of a necklace) from the outside without the mother being visible and it would be turned in by the caretakers to take hold of the infant.
+One in five infants in early 19th century France was abandoned.
 Foundling wheels were legalised in an imperial decree of January 19, 1811, and at their height, there were 251 in France, according to author Anne Martin-Fugier.
 They were in hospitals such as the Hôpital des Enfants-Trouvés (Hospital for Foundling Children) in Paris.
 However, the number of children left there rose into the tens of thousands per year, as a result of the desperate economic situation at the time, and in 1863 they were closed down and replaced by "admissions offices" where mothers could give up their child anonymously but could also receive advice.
 The tours d'abandon were officially abolished in law of June 27, 1904.
 Today in France, women are allowed to give birth anonymously in hospitals (accouchement sous X) and leave their baby there.

 In Brazil and Portugal, foundling wheels (roda dos expostos/enjeitados, literally 'wheel for exposed/rejected ones') were also used after Queen Maria I proclaimed on May 24, 1783, that all towns should have a foundling hospital.
 One example was the wheel installed at the Santa Casa de Misericordia hospital in São Paulo on July 2, 1825.
 This was taken out of use on June 5, 1949, declared incompatible with the modern social system after five years' debate.